 - 1929 - The Philadelphia Athletics rally for three runs in the 9th inning to beat the Chicago Cubs, 3 - 2, and take the World Series in five games.
 A two-run home run by Mule Haas ties the game and Bing Miller hits a RBI double to get the victory.
 There won't be another winning rally by a team down two runs in the 9th inning of a Series final game in the 20th century.
 The Arizona Diamondbacks, in 2001, will do it next.

-- 1964 - In Game Six of the World Series, New York Yankees Roger Maris and Mickey Mantle hit home runs on back-to-back pitches from Curt Simmons of the St. Louis Cardinals, and Joe Pepitone belts a grand slam.
-New York wins, 8 - 3, at St. Louis and evens the Series.
+- 1964 - In Game 6 of the World Series, New York Yankees Roger Maris and Mickey Mantle hit home runs on back-to-back pitches from Curt Simmons of the St. Louis Cardinals, and Joe Pepitone belts a grand slam.
+New York wins, 8 - 3, at St. Louis and evens the Series, forcing a decisive seventh game.

 - 1965 - Sandy Koufax pitches his second shutout to give the Los Angeles Dodgers a 2 - 0 victory over the Minnesota Twins and the World Series in seven games.